ombulabs/blog/_posts/2019-06-27-heroku-review-apps-in-multi-tenant-application.markdown

 author: "cleiviane"
 ---

 Recently at [Ombu Labs](https://www.ombulabs.com) I had the mission of setting up Heroku [Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) for one of our projects.
-Since the project is built in a multi-tenant architecture (using the [apartment gem](https://github.com/influitive/apartment)) it was a little challengeable to setup.
+Since the project is built in a multi-tenant architecture (using the [apartment gem](https://github.com/influitive/apartment)) it was a bit challenging to setup.

 ### What are Review Apps?
 Review Apps is a feature of Heroku that automatically deploys each pull request’s code to a new Heroku application.
 It's an excellent resource to help others (specially code reviewers) to visualize and understand the changes that were made.